 - Gum chewing is permitted per supervising teacher discretion.

 At all assemblies, please remain with your teacher and sit where directed.
 Students should show appreciation during the assembly with applause only and at the appropriate times.
 After the assembly, students are expected to exit with their teacher in an orderly and safe manner.
-See PBIS Matrix of Assembly Behaviors.

 Behavioral Interventions for Students with Disabilities